assyrianic/Tagha/documentation/ISA.md

 ## LDFUNC

 ### Description
-loads a function index to a register.
+loads a function pointer to a register.

 ## MOVI